Mohammad-Bilal-Bhatti/learn-nginx/ReadMe.md

 - alone port which listens to every interface on that port
 - path to UNIX socket

+When incomplete listen directive
+- a block with no listen directive uses the value 0.0.0.0:80
+- a block set to an ip-address with no port will listen to xxx.xxx.xxx:80
+- a block set to port 8888 only will listen to 0.0.0.0:8888

+Nginx evaluates the `server_name` directive by following formula
+- nginx first tries to find the server block with a server name matches the value in the "HOST" header of the request exactly
+- find a server block with the `server_name` matching using a leading wild-card (indicated by the * in the begining of the name in the config)
+- if no match is found using a leading wild-card, then nginx will look for the `server_name` that matches using trailing wildcard
+- if no match is found using a trailing wildcard, Nginx then evaluates server blocks that define the server_name using regular expressions (indicated by a ~ before the name)
+- If no regular expression match is found, Nginx then selects the default server block for that IP address and port.

 nginx allows us pieces of configuration to include to our main configuration file.